Tsuyopon-1067/git-create-repository-script/README.md

 # git-create-repository-script

-## what is git-create-repository-script
+## What is git-create-repository-script?

-git-create-repository-script can print or excute git command to excute in initializing repository.
+_git-create-repository-script_ can print or excute git command to excute in initializing repository.
-Here is the command to be executed or printed when repository name is _HOGE_.
+Here is the command to be executed or printed when repository name is _HOGE_ and user name is _FUGA_.

-- **You have to change use name.**

 ```
 git init